 04 April 2009 by Anna Staford

-Spain has a long and unique history timeline and the oldest historical findings date back to about 30000 to 50000 B.C.
-This chapter describes the main periods of the Spanish history.
-Among the most important remains of this period are the caves Cova Negra (Jativa) and Pinar (Granada).
+The history of Spain timeline is long and unique and the oldest historical findings date back to about 30000 to 50000 B.C.
+This chapter describes the main periods of Spanish history.
+Among the most important remains of this period are the caves - Cova Negra (Jativa) and Pinar (Granada).
 The Iberian population is thought to arrive from the north of Africa and to settle in the south of Spain.

 The Romans entered Spain defeating the Carthaginians, who had settled mainlyan the East of Spain, in Ibiza and Cartagena.
 In a short period of time the Romans ended up conquering the entire peninsula.
 Spain became an important part of the Roman empire and the Roman culture and language had influenced the Iberian Peninsula greately.
 In 409, when the Roman Empire started falling apart, Gothic tribes invaded the peninsula and established their kingdom in 419.
 That way a new period has begun in the history of Spain timeline.